SearchBlox provides multiple logs for troubleshooting and monitoring. The log files are available in `

 es.log (elasticsearch activites)

 data.log (data from index-based search made by users)

-Elasticsearch and status logs are rotated daily and are not deleted.
+Elasticsearch and status logs are rotated on a daily basis and are not deleted.

 Index, query, and other logs are rotated daily and deleted after every fourteen days.